HarkiritGill/Mercurys-Company/README.md

 ##Mercury's Company

 Mercurys company is a mod developed by Harkirit Gill and are full of things I just thought were funny, little inside jokes and just things I think are cool.
 I will update this as I learn more about creating my own mods and think of more that I want to do, right now its just figuring out how to do what I want to do.
+So far quite a few things have been added into the mods in terms of audio clip changes.
+I have integrated some into my own code however, some will require the custom sounds mod.
+When installed, load up the game and quit, check the files and there should be a new custom sounds file. go into the other sounds file, go into that and copy and paste the audio clips from that into the new file and reload the game.
+Mod should have added the remaining sounds i still need to figure out to integrate.

 This is what the game has so far.
 As i learn more programming with C# and think of other ideas they will be added to the list below: